Islamic Azad University, Mashhad Branch: Medicine faculty

-The medicine faculty has an Educational space of 6000 square meters 138 with 8 classrooms with audiovisual facilities, an amphitheatre, educational laboratories, a computer and IT centre and pratic, moulage and anatomy halls.
+The medicine faculty has an educational space of 6,000 square meters (138), with 8 classrooms with audiovisual facilities, an amphitheatre, educational laboratories, a computer and IT center, and pratic, moulage, and anatomy halls.

-There are 7 laboratories in the faculty: Histology, Pathology, Parasitology and Mycology, Microbiology, Physiology and Biochemistry.
+There are 7 laboratories in the faculty: histology, pathology, parasitology, and mycology, microbiology, physiology and biochemistry.

 Facilities of basic sciences faculty

 The faculty educational Space

-Since the beginning, the faculty's educational and official space has been located in Mashhad, Rahnamaee street, and two other buildings have been used in Rahnamaee and Sanabad street.
-Now the sciences faculty with 6420 square meters built area in 4 buildings accepts students.
+Since the beginning, the faculty's educational and official space has been located in Mashhad, Rahnamaee Street, and two other buildings have been used in Rahnamaee and Sanabad Street.
+Now the sciences faculty with 6,420 square meters of built area in 4 buildings accepts students.

-A major part of the space is occupied with classrooms, audio classes or educational workshops.
 The faculty has 32 classrooms now.

 The faculty library

-The library of the basic sciences faculty with 444 square meters of space is located in the south corner of the faculty and includes a book storehouse, awarding part, reference part, issues parts, technical part and male and female studying halls.
+The library of the basic sciences faculty with 444 square meters of space is located in the south corner of the faculty.
+The reference organization system is based on LC classification, which is managed on the basis of the university libraries technical services.

-The references organization system is based on LC classification which is managed on the basis of the university libraries technical services.
-Now, all of the faculty members, the sciences faculty students and personnel are permanent members of the library.
-According to the topics of IAUM libraries, every student has been able to use every library of the university, which is very good for students in accessing to update references and research.
-Therefore, permanent and variant members of the library are more than 21,000 persons.

 Kharazmi research Center

-This centre, with the goal of research activities harmonization in orientations of the centre interdisciplinary, was recommended in 2007 and the implementation is in progress.
-The research laboratories complex of the centre includes nanotechnology research, chemistry, biochemistry physic, geology, physic, mathematic and statistic laboratories.
+This center, with the goal of research activities harmonization in orientations of the center interdisciplinary, was recommended in 2007 and the implementation is in progress.
+The research laboratories complex of the center includes nanotechnology research, chemistry, biochemistry physic, geology, physic, mathematic, and statistic laboratories.